 In January, though, my first smartphone went caput.
 When its replacement impressed me with its higher photo quality, I realized that it was finally time to give scanning apps a chance.
 I dug up this PC Mag breakdown of the major options, and ABBYY FineScanner immediately caught my eye.
 The full-featured version is pricey — on the order of $20 for a year or $60 for a lifetime of OCR-equipped scanning — but I’d used ABBYY products extensively in Columbia’s Digital Humanities Center and had always been satisfied.
 So I decided to take the plunge.

-While this “auto-capture” functionality worked pretty well, I still needed to double-check every page, and in the end I had to manually crop quite a lot of them (depending on the document, the proportion ranged from 10 to 100% of the pages I scanned).
-Then, in order to turn the photos into searchable pdfs, I had to upload them to the ABBYY server — something doable either between document scans at the archive or once I get home, depending on the size of the documents and the pace of the day.
+While this “autocrop” functionality works pretty well, I still need to double-check every page, and in the end I have to manually crop quite a lot of them (depending on the document, the proportion ranges from 10 to 100% of the pages I scan).
+Then, in order to turn the photos into searchable pdfs, I upload them to the ABBYY server — something doable either between document scans at the archive or once I get home, depending on the size of the documents and the pace of the day.

-These slight hassles, though, were vastly outweighed by the final product.
-FineScanner was able to recognize nearly all of the documents I sent it, meaning that the individual photos I had taken came back to me as completely searchable, centered and undistorted pdfs, which I could then upload directly to the cloud or send via email or text.
+These slight hassles, though, are vastly outweighed by the utility of the final product.
+FineScanner is able to recognize nearly all of the documents I send it, meaning that the individual photos I take come back to me as completely searchable, centered and undistorted pdfs, which I can then upload directly to the cloud or send via email or text.
 Here’s the page from above, post-processing:

 The app can recognize nearly 200 languages, and while I can’t vouch for most of them, my experiences with English, Portuguese, Spanish, and French have been excellent.
 And miraculously, the recognized pdfs that emerge are tiny — generally about 10% of the size of the smallest unrecognized pdfs I used to make.
 (Fifty-page pdfs, for instance, usually weigh in around 2.5 MB.)